 I could go on, but in the interest of time, suffice to say that this project wasn’t well managed.
 Software vendors pursued their own self-interests rather than the client’s.
 Internal resources thought they were far more capable than they really were.
 And finger-pointing among various software vendors of this best-of-breed solution ran rampant.

 As painful as it is to see, projects like these can provide some great lessons for the rest of us.
 Here are five tips to avoid the same mistakes of this client:

 1. Define a Clear IT Strategy and Roadmap

 Your digital transformation should support some sort of overarching business and IT and ERP strategy.
 If you haven’t clearly defined your implementation strategy and goals, then your project is doomed from the start.
 Ensure that you take the time to clearly define how your initiative ties into bigger-picture strategic objectives.

 In this case, the client’s sales team was hungry for a new solution, but they quickly turned on the project once it made their lives more difficult and they couldn’t figure out how to use the solution.
 It doesn’t matter how simple or unique your business is – or how committed to the project you think your employees are – because organizational change management will be an important success factor.
-Conducting an initial organizational readiness assessment is a great place to start (contact me for a sample process and deliverable).
+Conducting an initial organizational readiness assessment is a great place to start.